If you type a question into a search engine like Google or Bing, you probably click on one of the top links.

 In marketing, SEO is a process that helps websites improve their rankings and visibility in search engines.
-Put simply, SEO will help you rank higher for relevant keywords, which will bring you more targeted visitors.
+Simply put, SEO will help you rank higher for relevant keywords, bringing you more targeted visitors.

-This works for physical products, services, blogs, and virtually any type of business where prospects search online.
+SEO works for physical products, services, blogs, and virtually any business where prospects search online.

-For example, if you provide landscaping services, SEO can help you rank for a term like “landscaping services near me.”
+For example, a landscaper might want to rank for a search query like “landscaping services near me.”
 Similarly, a vegan blogger might want to rank for the term “vegan oatmeal cookie recipe.”
-Finally, an ecommerce shoe store might want to rank for “high-heel shoes online.”
+An ecommerce shoe store might want to rank for “high-heel shoes online.”

 Is SEO easy to learn?

-If you’ve done some SEO research, you may have heard the phrase “SEO is dead.”
-While most of the older tactics people used to use (such as keyword stuffing and spammy link building) no longer work, that doesn’t mean that SEO is dead.
+You may have heard the phrase “SEO is dead.”
+It’s true that most of the older tactics people used a few years ago (such as keyword stuffing and spammy link building) no longer work, but that doesn’t mean that SEO is dead.

-Effective SEO strategies are certainly different for 2021 and beyond, and larger brands have the benefit of the doubt in search engine result pages.
-However, SEO will continue to be relevant as long as people use search engines like Google.
+Effective SEO strategies are certainly different for 2023, especially with the introduction of AI.
+However, SEO will remain relevant as long as people search for answers to their questions.